Skip to content

 Paul Drain, MD, MPH

-Dr. Drain’s research group focuses on development, evaluation and implementation of diagnostic testing and clinic-based screening, including novel point-of-care technologies, to improve clinical care and patient-centered outcomes for tuberculosis, HIV, and infectious diseases in resource-limited settings.
-He is the Director of Clinical and Translational Research at the International Center for Clinical Research (ICRC) and the Director of the Clinical and Translational Science Core within the Tuberculosis Research Advancement Center (SEA-TRAC) at the University of Washington.
-He currently teaches “Global Population Health” in the School of Public Health, and teaches “Clinical Global Health and Social Medicine” for medical students.
-He research has been supported by several institutes of the National Institutes of Health, the Infectious Disease Society of America, Bill and Melinda Gates Foundation, the US Centers for Disease Control and Prevention, the US Department of Defense, the NIH Center for AIDS Research, as well as several corporations.
+Dr. Paul Drain is a Professor of Global Health, Medicine (Infectious Diseases), and Epidemiology (adjunct) at the University of Washington in Seattle.
+He is the Director of Clinical and Translational Research at the International Center for Clinical Research (ICRC) and the Director of the Clinical and Translational Science Core within the Seattle Tuberculosis Research Advancement Center (SEA-TRAC) at the University of Washington.
+Dr. Drain’s research group focuses on development, evaluation and implementation of diagnostic testing and clinic-based screening, including novel point-of-care technologies, to improve clinical care and patient-centered outcomes for tuberculosis (TB), HIV, malaria, STIs, and infectious diseases in resource-limited settings.
+He currently teaches “Global Population Health” in the School of Public Health, and has taught “Clinical Global Health and Social Medicine” for medical students.
+He research has been supported by several institutes of the National Institutes of Health, the Infectious Disease Society of America, the Bill and Melinda Gates Foundation, the US Centers for Disease Control and Prevention, the US Department of Defense, the NIH Center for AIDS Research, as well as several biomedical corporations.
 He has authored several global health books and received awards from the Global Health Education Consortium, the Infectious Disease Society of America, and a Faculty Teaching Award from Harvard Medical School.
-Paul completed his medicine training at Stanford University and his infectious disease training at Massachusetts General Hospital and Brigham and Women’s Hospital at Harvard Medical School in Boston.
+Dr. Drain completed his medicine training at Stanford University, and his infectious disease training at Massachusetts General Hospital and Brigham and Women’s Hospital at Harvard Medical School in Boston.
+He has been a faculty member at the University of Washington since 2015.

 Headshot of Ronit Dalmat